 - When first moving over to your heat setting, turn your thermostat up a few extra degrees to make certain that it is running correctly and heating your home’s air.

-There’s a common misconception that you can save money by shutting the vents (supply registers) in rooms that aren’t being utilized.
+There’s a common misconception that you can increase your savings by shutting the vents (supply registers) in rooms that aren’t being utilized.
 Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can lead to broken blower motors, mold or mildew in your ductwork, damage to the compressor, a cracked heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+This can cause failed blower motors, mold or mildew in your ductwork, damage to the compressor, a ruptured heat exchanger, and other problems.

 4. Is the Furnace Getting Electricity?

-- Pilot and gas pressure regulating.
-As part of your tune-up, corrections may be made to the pilot and gas pressure when needed to return these elements to OEM specifications.
+- Pilot and gas pressure adjustment.
+As part of your tune-up, adjustments should be made to the pilot and gas pressure when needed to return these elements to their original specifications.

 - Filter replacement.
-A comprehensive furnace tune-up should include a normal 1” filter replacement with your service.
-Typically, furnace filters need to be swapped out at least every three months, which can improve efficiency and prevent operational complications.
+A comprehensive furnace tune-up should include a standard 1” filter replacement with your service.
+Typically, furnace filters need to be swapped out at least every 90 days, which can improve efficiency and prevent operational complications.

 - Written assessment.
-Professional HVAC companies should give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance recommendations for the coming year.
+Professional HVAC companies should give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance suggestions for the next year.
 This insightful information can help you determine the current condition of your furnace and outline ways to lower your energy bills.

 Shift the thermostat to “on” from “auto” to force the fan to operate.
 If the fan does come on, power is working right, but if it doesn’t, your furnace may not be getting power.